dfe-analytical-services/analysts-guide/README.md

 ## Contribution

-If you're interested in contributing to this project, get in touch with us and we can arrange access to the source repository in GitHub.
+If you're interested in contributing to this project, have a read of the [contributing guidelines](https://github.com/dfe-analytical-services/analysts-guide/blob/main/CONTRIBUTING.md).

 ---